-Every day of every month of every year, the equivalent of a classroom of children is diagnosed with cancer in the United States—36 sons, daughters, brothers and sisters—all facing the fight of their lives.
+Every day of every month of every year, the equivalent of a classroom of children is diagnosed with cancer in the United States—all facing the fight of their lives.

 ALSF has worked to find cures—and has already made incredible strides in improving standards of care, increasing the number of childhood cancer clinical trials, helping families access cutting-edge treatments and funding breakthroughs like CAR T cell immunotherapy.
 Until there are cures for all children, more work must be done.

 Here are 10 facts you need to know about the war on childhood cancer:

 1. Children are dying.

 Childhood cancer is the leading cause of death by disease for children in the United States.
 One in five children diagnosed with cancer will die within five years.
 And every year, an estimated 80,000 children die from childhood cancer around the world.

 2. The deadliest of all childhood cancers are brain tumors.

 Brain tumors bumped leukemia out of the top spot in 2016.
 This isn’t because brain tumors are harder to treat, but because research has made enormous progress in treating several types of pediatric leukemia.